History of Swindon: Medieval Swindon

 Recorded in the Domesday Book as both Suindone and Suindune in 1086, the settlement was assessed at 12¾ hides and divided into five holdings.
 The largest holding, under the ownership of Miles Crispin and Odin the Chamberlain, was later known as the manor of High Swindon.
 Five hides, known as the manor of Nethercott, were owned by Odo, Bishop of Bayeux, Earl of Kent, and half-brother of King William the Conqueror.
 Other holdings recorded in the Domesday Book are at West Swindon, where 2 hides were held by Ulward and 1½ by Alvred of Marlborough.
 Smaller estates at Walcot, Even Swindon and Broome are also noted.

 Following the imprisonment of Odo for having planned a military expedition to Italy, High Swindon reverted to the Crown until the reign of Henry III in the 13th century who gave it to William de Valence, Earl of Pembroke.
 Under the ownership of William de Valence it is recorded that, in 1259, the first documented market was held in Swindon.

 The first recorded members of parliament for Swindon are John Ildhelfe and Richard Pernaunt, who were elected to the Model Parliament of King Edward I in 1295.
 Swindon became part of the constituency of Cricklade in 1660.
-(See also History of government in Swindon.)

 In 1334 there were 248 poll tax payers in the town.

 The oldest recorded street in the town is Newport Street, near the cattle market (dated 1346), originally called Nyweport Street meaning 'New Market'.
 The cellars of some houses in modern-day Newport Street are thought to date back to this era.

 During the 14th century, the manor of High Swindon was known as Hegherswyndon.
 High Swindon has perhaps seen the least development of all the manors, remaining largely unchanged until the 19th century.

 During the period from 1086 onwards, the boundaries of High and West Swindon were re-arranged into Over and Nether Swindon, which became known as West and East Swindon in the 16th century.
 Nethercott became the manors of Eastcott and Westcott in the same century.
 Eastcott was bought by the Vilett family in the 18th century (now marked by Eastcott Hill in today's town) and Westcott was purchased by the Goddard family in the 18th century.
 In 1563, the manor of Swindon (East and West Swindon) was purchased by Thomas Goddard.
 At the time of the purchase, Swindon's economy revolved around agriculture, with sheep farms to the south, pigs and cattle to the north, supported by trades such as tanners and woolmongers in the town.